top of page

 For a comprehensive assessment of breastfeeding, sleep or settling issues it is necessary to take a history and usually examine both mum and baby.
 It is therefore a medicolegal requirement that I keep and record notes for both of you.
 This is also helpful as you are then able to access Medicare rebates for both mum and baby, which reduces the out of pocket cost significantly.

-Do I need to be a permanent patient of your clinic to attend?
+Do I need to be a permanent patient of Active Health to book a home visit?

 No, I very often see patients for help with feeding or sleep concerns who have a regular GP elsewhere.
 I am very happy to see you for your postnatal concerns and then return you back to the care of your usual doctor.
 I will need to take some basic information for your file such as allergies and past history, but can register you as a visiting patient.
 I am always happy to provide a letter or handover to your own doctor if required.